niklexical/brc_pytorch/README.md

 3. Calculate the mean and standard error of mean over the different tests for each `test_acc_*.npy` file and plot.

-For the 2 layer implementation, simply add another 100 to the `hidden_sizes` variable in the training file, and repeat the steps.
+For the 2 layer implementation, simply follow the instructions to initialise a multi-layer network and repeat the steps.